 To be happy in my lab, your research interests should be close to mine.
 Read some of our articles to make sure you find what I do interesting.
 Visit the videos page to see montages of photos taken during our fieldwork.
 You can also check out what the media is saying about our work.

 Research is expensive, and ecological research is no exception.
-We will need money for your project, and you will need a salary.
-All graduate students must receive a salary of at least $20,000/year.
-This salary can come from a national (NSERC) or provincial (OGS, FQRNT) scholarship.
-Otherwise, you will need to obtain a lab demonstration load (200 hours/year for $10,000), and I will pay the additional $10,000 from my research funds.
-You will have to pay tuition fees ($8,000/year).
-In any case, if your grades are very good (8.5/10), you will receive a scholarship from the University in the form of a tuition waiver.
+We will need funding for your project, and you will need a salary.
+All graduate students in the department must receive a salary of at least $25,000 per year.
+This salary can come from a national (NSERC) or provincial (OGS, FQRNT) grant.
+Alternatively, you will need to secure a lab demonstration position (200 hours per year for $14,000), and I will cover the additional $11,000 from my research funds.
+You will be responsible for tuition fees ($8,000 per year).
+In any case, if your grades are very high (at least 8.5/10 on the uOttawa scale), you will receive a scholarship from the University in the form of a tuition waiver.

 I firmly believe that it is essential for a researcher to publish their results in peer-reviewed journals.
 Therefore, I expect all my students to publish their research results.
 I will do everything in my power to facilitate this process, but I expect you to take the lead in the publication process.
 I explain my expectations in detail in this document .
 These articles provide excellent advice on graduate school: